Nature Protection

 The ACT is not immune to this.
 Approximately 6.2% of Canberra’s mature trees have been removed in the past 5 years; our beloved faunal emblem, the Gang-gang Cockatoo is endangered; and our natural areas are at increasing risk of pest plants and animals.

-Biodiversity Working Group is chaired by Hugh Coppell and meets on the fourth Tuesday of the month at 5.30pm.
-Biodiversity Working Group is open to anyone interested in biodiversity including member groups, staff and board members.
+The CCACT Biodiversity Working Group is chaired by Hugh Coppell and meets on the fourth Tuesday of the month at 5.30pm.
+The Biodiversity Working Group is open to anyone interested in biodiversity including member groups, staff and board members.
 To become involved please fill in the get involved form.

 Latest News